 Psoriatic arthritis doesn't need any more surprises, but the Koebner Phenomenon likes to keep things interesting.

 The Koebner Phenomenon

 Psoriatic Arthritis patients must be cautious of a unique condition called the Koebner phenomenon.
-This phenomenon triggers skin lesions to appear at the site of injury or trauma.
-Therefore, during Massage Therapy, therapists should avoid applying pressure on skin areas with psoriasis or any other injury to mitigate this risk.
+This phenomenon triggers skin lesions at the site of injury or trauma.
+Therefore, therapists should avoid applying pressure on skin areas with psoriasis or any other damage during Massage Therapy to mitigate this risk.

 Furthermore, the Koebner Phenomenon causes considerable discomfort and delays in healing for Psoriatic Arthritis patients.
 Overly aggressive massage therapy might subject patients to such risks.

-As an alternative, therapists can apply gentle massage techniques and avoid inflamed areas of the body.
-Skilled practitioners of Massage Therapy curate customized treatments based on individual patient needs to relieve pain and restore mobility in joints while mitigating these risks.
+As an alternative, therapists can apply gentle massage techniques and avoid inflamed body areas.
+Skilled practitioners of Massage Therapy curate customized treatments based on individual patient needs to relieve pain and restore joint mobility while mitigating these risks.

-Pro Tip: Detailed preparation and careful planning before starting a massage session lowers the probability of developing symptoms associated with the Koebner Phenomenon in Psoriatic Arthritis patients.
+Pro Tip: Detailed preparation and careful planning before starting a massage session lower the probability of developing symptoms associated with the Koebner Phenomenon in Psoriatic Arthritis patients.

-Massage therapy may provide relief for psoriatic arthritis, but avoiding inflamed areas is key for successful treatment.
+Massage therapy may relieve psoriatic arthritis, but avoiding inflamed areas is critical for successful treatment.